-Just as my leg began to feel somewhat better I awoke one morning with pain and swelling in my foot; I walked on it two weeks before seeing my doc and getting an x-ray.
-Then in a rush to get to physiotherapy I backed up smack into my daughter’s car.
+Just as my leg began to feel somewhat better after a year of difficulty I awoke one morning with pain and swelling in my foot; I walked on it two weeks before seeing my doc and getting an x-ray.
+Then in a rush to get to physiotherapy, I backed up hard into my daughter’s car.
 More appointments for chiro and acupuncture to treat the whiplash induced headaches.
 Then I had the nerve to hurt my big toe; amazing how one tiny body part can wake you up at night with its throbbing.

 But I am practicing walking eyes and heart wide open and what I hear is that anytime I begin to feel rushed or reactive I need instead to pause and slow.
 I also need to continually offer myself permission to take the time I need to heal, to rest.